imxrt-rs/imxrt-uart-log/README.md

 > :warning: This crate is built using an unreleased [`imxrt-hal`] crate.
 To track the release progress, see [`imxrt-hal` #59](https://github.com/imxrt-rs/imxrt-rs/issues/59).

 Log data over a serial interface.
-There are two implementations:
+There are two logging implementations for NXP's i.MX RT's processors:

 - a simple, blocking logger.
 Useful for basic logging throughout the software stack, including interrupt, fault, and panic handlers.
 - a DMA-based, non-blocking interface.
-Useful for infrequent logging that needs to happen quickly in thread mode.
+Useful for logging that needs to happen quickly in thread mode.
+Uses a default buffer, with an option for a user-supplied DMA buffer.

 Built on the [`imxrt-hal`] hardware abstraction layer for i.MX RT processors, version 0.3.
 Compatible with [`log`] version 0.4.